 Medicaid Ineligible – Applicants cannot concurrently be eligible and receive full assistance from Medicaid.
 However, one can be enrolled in Medicaid's Qualified Medicare Beneficiary Program.

 This program provides financial assistance for Medicare Part D premiums.
-As of 2019, as much as $27.08 / month ($324.96 / year) can be paid towards Part D premiums.
-This program also pays co-payments for program participants who are in gap coverage for the “donut” hole.
-In 2019, the coverage gap starts once the program participant and his or her Part D plan pay a total of $3,820 towards prescription medications.
+As of 2020, as much as $37.00 / month ($444.00 / year) can be paid towards Part D premiums.
 There is no charge to participate in this program.

-Interested state residents can visit the Nevada Senior Rx website or call their toll-free number at (866) 303-6323 to learn more.
+Interested state residents can visit the Nevada Senior Rx website or call their toll-free number at (866) 303-6323 (option 2) to learn more.
 To apply, one can download an application or visit their local Aging & Disability Services Division.
-Proof of income, a copy of one's Medicare card, and copy of one's Part D plan or Medicate Advantage card must be supplied during the application process.
+Proof of income, a copy of one's Medicare card, and copy of one's Part D plan or Medicare Advantage card must be supplied during the application process.

 There is no wait list for this program.
 Eligibility is generally determined within 30-45 days from the date the application is received.
 It may take an additional 30-90 days to begin receiving benefits.